stanley-c-so/LeetCode/rotate-function.md

 ## Initial Thoughts

-A brute force method might iterate through the array, `A`, and at each position `i`, do the following steps:
+A straightforward, brute force method might iterate through the array, `A`, and at each position `i`, do the following steps:

 1. find `B(i)` (the result from rotating `A` by `i` positions),
 2. calculate `F` by multiplying each element of `B(i)` by `i`.